harnesslabs/space/CONTRIBUTING.md

-# Contributing to Harness
+# Contributing to Cova

-Thank you for your interest in contributing to Harness!
+Thank you for your interest in contributing to Cova!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)